lamberta/devkit-doc/api/ui/widget/listview.md

      2. [ui.View](./ui-view.html)
      3. [event.Emitter](./event.html#class-event.emitter)

-If items have to be presented in a list then the `ListView` is the class to use.
-The `ListView` subclasses `ScrollView` which allows it to scroll vertical or horizontal.
-The `ListView` must be populated by cells of the type `Cell` or a subclass of `Cell`.
+If you need to display a scrollable list that contains a large number of items, then `ListView` is the class for you. `ListView` is a subclass of [ScrollView](./ui-scrollview.html), which allows list items to be scrolled either vertically or horizontally.
+The `ListView` is populated by items of the type [Cell](#class-ui.widget.cellview), and is optimized to scroll smoothly even when the list contains a large number of items.

-Cells are created by the list based on data from a `DataSource`.
-When the list can display a cell it calls the `getCell` function which has to be provided as an opts property to the `ListView` constructor.
-The `getCell` function returns an instance of a cell.
+[Cells](#class-ui.widget.cellview) are created by the list based on data from a [DataSource](#class-gcdatasource).
+When the list first attempts to render a cell to the screen, it will invoke the `getCell` function, which you must provide as an opts property to the `ListView` constructor.
+Your `getCell` function must return a instance or subclass of the [Cell](#class-ui.widget.cellview) type.

-The `ListView` has a feature which allows it to keep performing excellent even with a large number of items: the number of subviews in the list -instances or subclasses of `Cell`- is limited to the visible area of the view.
+`ListView` works by limiting the amount of subviews it has at any given time to the amount that fits into its visible area.
+When an item scrolls out of the visible boundary of the list, the [Cell](#class-ui.widget.cellview) instance is recycled and re-used for a cell which scrolls into its visible boundary.
+Right before a cell becomes visible, the `setData` function of the cell is invoked with the item's data as a parameter.
+By overriding this function, you can populate the contents of the cell with the current item's data.

-When a cell scrolls out of the boundary of the list it is recycled and used for a cell which scrolls into the boundary of the list.
-This limits the number of subviews of the list.
-Right before the cell becomes visible the `setData` function of the cell is called with the data to show in the cell as a parameter.
+To see the ListView in action, check out [the example](../example/ui-listbasic/).

 ~~~
 import ui.widget.ListView as ListView;